PelleLille/hsl-docs/functions.rst

 .. function:: inet_reverse(ip, [zone])

-	Converts an IP to a reverse DNS compatible format (to be used with PTR lookups or DNSxL lookups).
+	Converts an IPv4 or IPv6 to a reverse DNS compatible format (to be used with PTR lookups or DNSxL lookups).
 By default the zone correspons to the ARPA address for each IP family.
 On error `None` is returned.

   :param string ip: the ip in printable format
   :param string zone: the zone to append